nuanom/nuanom-docs/src/content/docs/guides/merchant/shop-info.md

 ## Logo

-Nuanom accepts a square logo that is shown on your website and mobile apps.
+Your brand's logo is displayed at the top of your apps & website, as well as, the footer of your website.

+Upload a square version of your brand’s logo.
+The logo should preferably not have any text.

-You can upload a logo by going to **Business > Admin > Edit info > Square Logo**.
+In the Nuanom app, go to **Business > Admin > Edit info > Square Logo**.

 ## About shop

-Your shop's about information is displayed on your website and mobile apps' about page, as well as, the footer of your website.
+Your shop's about information is displayed on your apps' & website's about page, as well as, the footer of your website.

-You can edit the about shop section by going to **Business > Admin > Edit info > About**.
+In the Nuanom app, go to **Business > Admin > Edit info > About**.